 It’s very important that you do this because if you miss it for some reason, your website will go offline.
-In-case of hover.com, after the period of 75 days your domain will be put up on sale again and someone else will most likely buy it.
+In case of hover.com, after the period of 75 days, your domain will be put up for sale again and someone else will most likely buy it.

-If you don’t feel comfortable doing that, the second best option you have is to set up a reminder on your phones or calendar to renew your domain before it’s term ends.
+If you don’t feel comfortable doing that, the second best option you have is to set up a reminder on your phone or calendar to renew your domain before its term ends.